Public Health (MPH) [Web-based Learning]

 - A complete or adapted systematic review

-- A public health report / health needs assessment
+- An academic public health report / health needs assessment

 - Outbreak investigation

 For full course unit details see: Course units (PDF, 400 KB)

 Practical support and advice for current students and applicants is available from the Disability Support Office.
 Email: email@example.com